Liyumk/dag-flow-demo/README.md

-# Workflow Demo Project
+# Drag and Drop workflow demo

-This is a React project showcasing a workflow visualization demo.
+This is a React project showcasing a DnD workflow visualization demo.
 The project utilizes the ReactFlow library to create an interactive and dynamic workflow visualization.

 ## Installation